Canon 5D Mark II vs Panasonic TZ100

 Studio photographers will appreciate that the Canon 5D Mark II (unlike the TZ100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D Mark II and the TZ100 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark II and the TZ100 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark II was replaced by the Canon 5D Mark III, while the TZ100 was followed by the Panasonic TZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the 5D Mark II and TZ100 can be found, respectively, in the Canon 5D Mark II Manual (free pdf) or the online Panasonic TZ100 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 5D Mark II or the Panasonic TZ100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.